wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Curvature's Role in Stress Distribution.md

 Curved structures, such as arches and domes, utilize their shape to direct loads more efficiently through compression.
 	In these structures, curvature helps to channel forces down towards the supports in a smooth, continuous path, minimizing bending moments and therefore reducing the material stresses and potential for failure.
 ### Stress Concentration
+Stress concentration refers to locations in a material or structure where stress is significantly higher than the average stress.
+	These concentrations often occur near discontinuities in the geometry or material properties of the structure.
 		Occur when there is a sudden change in geometry (like holes, sharp corners, or sudden changes in cross-sectional area), material properties, or boundary conditions.
 			These are potential weak points where failure can initiate.
+#### Causes
+The primary reason stress concentrations occur is due to the interruption in the flow of stress across a material.
+	Stress, much like a fluid, flows through a structure and prefers a uniform path.
+		Any obstacle or sudden change in this path disrupts the flow, causing stress to "pile up" in these regions, much like water in front of a dam.

 Areas of high curvature can lead to stress concentrations, where stresses are significantly higher than in other regions.
 	Stress concentrations are critical in design considerations because they are potential failure points.
+###### Geometric Discontinuities
+Changes in shape such as holes, notches, sharp corners, or abrupt changes in cross-sectional area create points where stress cannot distribute evenly, causing localized increases.
+###### Material Discontinuities
+Variations in material properties (like stiffness or elasticity) within a structure can lead to uneven stress distribution.
+###### Boundary Condition Changes
+Changes in how a structure is supported or constrained can also lead to stress concentrations
 ##### Solutions
-Radius corners, holes, or using fillets can reduce stress concentrations.
-	- Material grading or changing the path of stress flow are advanced solutions.
+###### Geometric Modifications:
+- **Radius Corners**: Replacing sharp corners with rounded ones allows stress to distribute more smoothly around the discontinuity, reducing the stress concentration factor.
+- **Fillet Use**: Fillets are rounded transitions added between two surfaces at right angles, commonly used to reduce stress concentration around notches or other geometric changes.
+- **Hole Drilling**: Oddly enough, in some cases, drilling a hole near a crack tip can reduce stress concentration by providing a smooth path for stress flow, thereby stopping crack propagation.

+**Material Considerations**:
+- **Material Grading**: Gradually changing material properties across a structure can help in smoothing the transition of stress, thereby reducing stress concentrations.
+Techniques like material tapering or using functionally graded materials are examples.
+- **Reinforcement**: Applying additional material or using stiffer materials in areas of high stress concentration can redistribute stress more evenly.
 ##### Examples in Structural Applications
 ###### Beams and Columns
 - **Beams:** Experience bending stress.
 The stress distribution across a beam's cross-section is not uniform; it varies from compression at one surface to tension at the opposite.